The CheSSE project logo, link to frontpage

 The polluter pays principle is an overarching principle of environmental responsibility.
 In short, the principle implies that those who pollute, in this case: the original waste producer or the current/previous waste holders, should bear the costs of waste management.

-School leaders should consult resources that outline their local and national regulations, as these are often more stringent than this EU directive.
+School leaders are advised to consult resources that outline their local and national regulations, as these may be more stringent than the EU directive.

 Published: